As an authorpreneur, laying the groundwork for your venture with a...

 The authorpreneur: balancing artistry and business

 For a subset of authors, their books serve as the foundation for building a business.
-We call these individuals authorpreneurs.
+I call these individuals authorpreneurs.

 Branding for beginners: a primer for authorpreneurs